otrl/search-widgets-demo/README.md

 In this example, we load the `widgets.js` from `otrl-search-widgets` via a `<script>` tag and imperatively render a search widget into our target DOM element.

 _note_: The `widgets.js` is copied from `node_modules/` to `www/` in [the webpack config](webpack.config.babel.js)

+The CSS is built by webpack, but running `npm run build:css` will compile the css with [less](https://www.npmjs.com/package/less).

 # Advanced